2026 WORLD CUP GROUP F | Netherlands top contenders; Japan, Tunisia, Sweden upstarts

 Can the Dutch shed the bridesmaid’s tag and finally be the bride?
 That is one of the questions going into next month’s global showpiece.

-They have been the unluckiest nation at World Cups, having been runners-up three times.
+They have been the unluckiest nation at World Cups, having been runners-up on three occasions.

 Outside their inability to finish finals, the Dutch team have a remarkable record of consistency, reaching the knockout stage of every tournament they have participated in since 1974.
 In Qatar in 2022, they were knocked out by eventual winners Argentina on penalties in the quarterfinals.

-This combination is solid offensively and defensively, reflected in qualifying unbeaten to top their Uefa group.
-A technical staff of legendary defender Ronald Koeman as coach and former striker Ruud van Nistelrooy as an assistant is expected to take the Dutch far.
+This combination are solid offensively and defensively, reflected in qualifying unbeaten to top their Uefa group.
+A technical staff of legendary defender Ronald Koeman as coach and former striking giant Ruud van Nistelrooy as an assistant are expected to take the Dutch far.

 They open their campaign against Japan on June 14.